kyamagu/mexopencv/README.markdown

 }
 ```

-This example simply copies an input to `cv::Mat` object and then copies again to
+This example simply copies an input to `cv::Mat` object and then copies again
-the output.
+to the output.
 Notice how the `MxArray` class provided by mexopencv converts
 `mxArray` to `cv::Mat` object.
-Of course you would want to do something more with
+Of course you would want to do something more
-the object.
-Once you create a file, type `mexopencv.make` to build your new function.
+with the object.
+Once you create a file, type `mexopencv.make()` to build your
-The compiled MEX function will be located inside `+cv/` and accessible through
+new function.
+The compiled MEX function will be located inside `+cv/` and
-`cv.myfunc` within MATLAB.
+accessible through `cv.myfunc` within MATLAB.

-The `mexopencv.hpp` header includes a class `MxArray` to manipulate `mxArray`
+The `mexopencv.hpp` header includes a class `MxArray` to manipulate
-object.
-Mostly this class is used to convert between OpenCV data types and
+`mxArray` objects.
+Mostly this class is used to convert between OpenCV data
-`mxArray`.
+types and `mxArray`.

 ``` cpp
 int i            = MxArray(prhs[0]).toInt();